Sohail Qaiser

-Sohail Qaiser (سہیل قیصر; 1965 – 14 August 2016) was a Pakistani professional squash player.
+Sohail Qaiser (سہیل قیصر; 1965 – August 2016) was a Pakistani professional squash player.
+He reached a career high ranking of 19 in the world during May 1983.

 Early life

 Sohail Qaiser was born in 1965 and lived in Lahore, Pakistan.
+His uncle was Gogi Alauddin.

 In 1982, he won both the World Junior Championship in and British under-23 Open at Wembley.
 He became a full Pakistan international in the mid-1980s.
 He was part of the Pakistan team that won the 1985 Men's World Team Squash Championships.

 Death

 Sohail Qaiser died from lung cancer on August 14, 2016.